yanxp/ASM/README.md

 ### Misc

 Tested on Ubuntu 14.04 with a Titan X GPU (12G) and Intel(R) Xeon(R) CPU E5-2623 v3 @ 3.00GHz.

+### acknowledgement

+Thank for the contribution of Xiaoxi Wang(http://www.sysu-hcp.net/home/).